boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 If you uncheck the `Show Legend` property in the property panel, the dependent properties, which are **Legend color**, **Legend position**, **customization button** and **Legend title** are also hidden.

-> **NOTE:** For single series, Legend wont be visible.
+> **NOTE:** For a single series, the legend will not be visible.

 #### Link

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/linking.png)

-You can enable linking and configure to navigate to a general URL with or without parameters.
-For more details, refer [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+You can enable linking and configure it to navigate to a general URL, with or without parameters.
+For more details, refer to [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 #### Axis

 ![Axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/axis-settings.png)

-This section allows you to customize the axis settings in chart.
+This section allows you to customize the axis settings in the chart.

 #### Title color

-This allows you to customize the axis title color.
+This feature enables you to customize the color of the axis title.

 ![Title color](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/title-color.png)

 #### Label color

-This allows you to customize the axis label color.
+This feature enables you to customize the color of the axis labels.

 ![label color](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/label-color.png)

 #### Show Category Axis

-This allows you to enable the visibility of `Category Axis.`
+This allows you to enable the visibility of the `Category Axis.`

 ![Show Category Axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/show-category-axis.png)